Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Mathematical Background

 \subsection{Differentiable MPC Policy and Ibex-RL}

-While standard MPC relies on a predefined model and cost function, the Differentiable MPC policy provides a mechanism to embed the MPC optimization within an end-to-end imitation learning framework \cite{amos_differentiable_2019}.
-This approach efficiently computes gradients of the optimal control action with respect to internal model and cost parameters.
-This is achieved via implicit differentiation through the Karush-Kuhn-Tucker (KKT) optimality conditions of the underlying MPC optimization, crucially bypassing the need for computationally expensive backpropagation through the iterative solver \cite{amos_differentiable_2019}.
-Consequently, it enables simultaneous, gradient-based learning and adaptation of both system dynamics parameters ($\theta_{state}$) and internal quadratic cost parameters ($\theta_{cost}$) end-to-end.
-The framework also effectively manages system constraints, potentially handling non-convexities using Projected-Newton optimization \cite{tassa2012synthesis}, facilitating adaptive and safe policy training.
+While standard MPC relies on a predefined model and cost function, the Differentiable MPC policy embeds the MPC optimization within an end-to-end learning framework \cite{amos_differentiable_2019}.
+This approach efficiently computes gradients of the optimal control action with respect to the model and cost parameters.
+This is achieved via implicit differentiation through the Karush-Kuhn-Tucker (KKT) optimality conditions of the underlying MPC optimization, bypassing the need for computationally expensive backpropagation through the iterative solver \cite{amos_differentiable_2019}.
+Differentiable MPC enables simultaneous, gradient-based learning and adaptation of both system dynamics parameters ($\theta_{state}$) and internal quadratic cost parameters ($\theta_{cost}$).
+The framework also manages system constraints, potentially handling non-convexities using Projected-Newton optimization \cite{tassa2012synthesis}.

-Gnu-RL \cite{chen_gnu-rl_2019} tailored Differentiable MPC specifically for HVAC control, employing an initial imitation learning phase (offline) followed by online RL fine-tuning.
-The Gnu-RL implementation used a linear state-space model (where parameters did not map to physical phenomenons like the RC networks) for system dynamics.
-Ibex-RL extended Gnu-RL by fitting an RC network as the system dynamics model.